oSoc19/cycling-up-backend/README.rst

 Cycling Up API
 ==============

-API for cycling up bicycle infrastructure dashboard, created for Brussels Mobility.
+API for bicycle infrastructure dashboard, created for Brussels Mobility.
-The API fetches and processes raw data, as well as data fetched from Mobigis and provides a way to access this data.
+The API fetches and processes raw data, as well as data fetched from Mobigis, and provides a way to access this data.

 Specific routes, their paramters and return types can ben found in the documentation,